The-Old-Castle-Defense/docs/b2b-suggestion.md

 * **Automated and Efficient:** Say goodbye to manual tracking and disputes over referrals.
 DRS automates the entire process, from tracking referrals to distributing rewards, ensuring efficiency and accuracy.
 * **Customizable and Scalable:** Adapt the referral system according to the needs of your business.
-Whether it's adjusting the amount of rewards or deploying DRS on another blockchain.
+Whether it's adjusting the amount of rewards or deploying DRS on another blockchain;
 * **Global Reach:** DRS isn’t bound by geographical limitations.
 Tap into a global market and grow your user base internationally.
 </div>